JoonDong2/react-native-observable-list/README.md

 `FlashList` duplicates sticky items and overlaps them.

 Because of this, items may appear twice and be perceived as disappearing.

+### useIsFirst in FlashList

+In FlashList, sticky items are duplicated and overlaid with an absolute position.

+This may cause state changes to not function properly.
+As a result, [`Example 4`](./example//src/Example4.tsx) will not work when using `FlashList`.

+Additionally, since sticky headers in `FlashList` are treated as items outside of the list, any item being tracked as the first header will be considered "first" once it scrolls up by the height of the sticky header.

 ## License